project-alice-assistant/ProjectAlice/README.md

 ## Where does it run?
 Well, since it's written in Python, as of now on Linux architecture.
 This means a Raspberry Pi and some other platforms such as the respeaker core or the Matrix Creator are the best choices for a hardware platform.
 As for which Raspberry Pi, a raspberry 3, 3b, 3b+, 3A+ or 4 for the main unit are good choices.
 You cannot run Alice on a pi zero but pi zero is more than enough for satellites.
 A satellite runs a subset of the Alice platform, and sends and receives interactions to the main unit.
-Well, since it's written in Python, as of now on Linux architecture.
-This means a Raspberry Pi and some other platforms such as the respeaker core or the Matrix Creator are the best choices for a hardware platform.
-As for which Raspberry Pi, a raspberry 3, 3b, 3b+, 3A+ or 4 for the main unit are good choices.
-You cannot run Alice on a pi zero but pi zero is more than enough for satellites.
-A satellite runs a subset of the Alice platform, and sends and receives interactions to the main unit.

 ## Can we contribute?